enasequence/read_docs/update/metadata/interactive.rst

 ========================

-In `WSP <https://www.ebi.ac.uk/ena/submit/webin/login>`_ experiments and runs are both listed in the 'Runs Report' page, where matched pairs of experiments and runs share a row in the table.
+In `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin/login>`_ experiments and runs are both listed in the 'Runs Report' page, where matched pairs of experiments and runs share a row in the table.
 Note that their are separate 'Edit' buttons for the two object types: